nschoe/nschoeslabs/articles/2015-02-14-Lets-Have-Fun-With-WebRTC-Part-1.md

 So we do need some kind of automation, a much clever solution that using email.

 What we need is a way to transmit text data and bind events from the Javascript, so that we can automate this.
 So there are several candidates: you can use HTTP with AJAX or long polling.
 What I like to use, though, is WebSockets.
 The WebSockets API is very well supported and easy to use from the browser, and you will see that the WebRTC API is **very** similar to the WebSockets' (it was designed to be almost transparent).
-For the backend part, you can use a PHP implementation, or a C, or anything you want, really.
+For the backend part, you can use a PHP implementation, or a C one, or anything you want, really.
 For simplicity's sake and because I really love it, I will use Haskell.

 #### Wait whut?!
 Aren't You Talking About a Central Server?
 Well... yes.
 I admit.
 But I did not lie to you: WebRTC **is** peer-to-peer, the actual call will be peer-to-peer.
 But you have to understand that some parameters need to be transmitted, and you need a support for that -a bit like you need to give someone your phone number face to face the first time before you can be called.